VahidGh/mathjslab/README.md

 This software is intended for educational purposes to provide teachers and students with a computer aided calculation tool that is capable of running in a browser environment.
-So it can be easily adapted and used on different devices and environments.
+So it can be easily adapted to be used on different devices and environments.

 A functional [demo](https://mathjslab.netlify.app/) use of this package in a Web